Skip to main content

 Phase 3: RAI Standards Mapping

-Maps each AI component against the six Microsoft RAI principles and NIST AI RMF subcategories.
-Identifies which principles apply to which components and what regulatory obligations exist.
+Maps each AI component against seven NIST AI RMF 1.0 trustworthiness characteristics and subcategories.
+Identifies which characteristics apply to which components and what regulatory obligations exist.
 This mapping becomes the evaluation framework for Phases 4 and 5.

 Phase 4: RAI Security Model Analysis